moritzsalla/cci-physcomp-final/week-4/README.md

 The mega can take a __max. stable baud rate of 115200__.
 This runs quicker but will choke the monitor/plotter when there is a mistake in the code.
 Using 5V will yield a much cleaner out.
 It's rather satisfying to watch this:

 ![Image](screenshot-2.png)

-### To–do

-1. 4th photoresistor isn't working.
-Find out why.
-2. Set ISLs to different addresses so that they can be individually read out.
-3. Find out why speaker_start() miraculously isn't in scope, altough other files are.